cashapp/hermit/docs/docs/faq/index.md

 `${PATH}` when in an activated environment.
 This results in packages installed within the environment being mostly (completely?) isolated similar to how virtualenv works.

-## Is Ruby supported?

-Not yet.
-Hermit only supports static/relocatable binary packages and there are no recent Ruby versions compiled in this way.
-We would love contributions to support Ruby.

 ## Why Doesn't Hermit Have a Package for ...?

 There could be a number of reasons why a package isn't present in Hermit.